Kennyland: History

 In 1999, Dreamworld set about designing a dedicated children's area in the northern portion of Village Oval where the Creature Cruise was operating at the time.
 As part of the construction process Creature Cruise was converted into a walkthrough attraction.
 On 26 December 1999, Kennyland officially opened to the public.
 It featured four new attractions: Adventure Trails, Dream Copters, Kenny Karts and Wild Wheels.

 In early 2002, Kennyland and most of Village Oval was closed to make way for the development of Nickelodeon Central.
 Following the area's closure, many of the rides were relocated to Rivertown where they operated as part of the Kid's Carnival.
 The Kid's Carnival featured Adventure Trails, Dream Copters and Kenny Karts, as well as a temporary children's Ferris wheel.
-Towards the end of 2002, the Dream Copters were relocated into Nickelodeon Central where it operated under the same name and theme (it was later rethemed to Blues Skidoo and Dronkey Flyers).
+Towards the end of 2002, the Dream Copters were relocated into Nickelodeon Central where it operated under the same name and theme (it was later rethemed to Blue's Skidoo and Dronkey Flyers).
 The other rides in the Kid's Carnival were removed from the park entirely.
 On 26 December 2002, Nickelodeon Central officially opened to the public.